Carbon Capture Technology: How It Works & Why It Matters

 Energy and Infrastructure Requirements

-Carbon capture requires energy to separate and compress CO₂, but modern systems are becoming more efficient.
-Integration with renewable or low-carbon power sources helps minimize the technology’s footprint.
+Carbon capture requires energy to separate and compress CO₂.
+Using low-carbon power reduces the footprint.
+Successful deployment also depends on:

 • Pipeline infrastructure for CO₂ transport